 Inglefield and Phoenix returned again in 1854.
 On this occasion, he arrived to find that Belcher had ordered all four of his beautiful ships to be abandoned for spurious reasons.
 The Phoenix had to help ferry most of their crews home.

-Inglefield went on to have a glittering career as an officer, artist and inventor.
+Inglefield went on to have a glittering career as an officer and artist.
 His art provides a vital contemporary record of life on a Franklin search expedition, but his greatest contribution to Arctic history may well be his photography.